faisalazam/MavenInActionWithGitHubActions/README.md

 <br />
 [Project Reports](https://faisalazam.github.io/MavenInActionWithGitHubActions/project-reports.html)

-This project will consist of small maven projects and we'll keep building more complicated stuff on top of the simpler projects in this repo.
+This project will consist of small maven projects, and we'll keep building more complicated stuff on top of the simpler projects in this repo.

 I've turned it into a multimodule project.
 * SiteGeneration
-* MavenAndTest
+* TestsExecution
-* MavenWithJacoco
+* JacocoExecution
 * PuttingAllTogether